Astroide/eeeee/docs-source/introduction.md

 stdout                           // Standard Output
       .writeln                   // writeln - write with trailing newline ('Hello, World!')  // Call the method with as argument the string 'Hello, World!'
-                               ; // The semicolon marks the end of an expression »
+»

 {